 Where to Stay in Rome with a Toddler or Baby

-Given you will likely be walking a lot in Rome with your baby or toddler, you’ll want to stay close to the main things to do in Rome to minimize the time spent walking with your kids.
+Given you will likely be walking a lot with your baby or toddler, you’ll want to find a baby-friendly hotel close to the main things to do in Rome to minimize the time spent walking with your kids.
 As you can see from our Rome Google Map, most of Rome’s top attractions (green pins) are in a tight cluster.
-Try to find some baby-friendly Rome accommodation within this cluster.
+Many of our recommended baby-friendly Rome hotels are within this cluster of attractions.

-Traveling with a toddler and preschooler (ages 1 & 3), we prefer Airbnb rentals for their kid-friendly amenities.
+Traveling with a toddler and preschooler (ages 1 & 3), we prefer vacation home rentals for their kid-friendly amenities.
 Parents traveling to Rome with a toddler or baby will love having separate bedrooms, laundry facilities and our own kitchen.
-We ended up renting a top floor 2-bedroom Airbnb near Piazza Navona.
+We ended up renting a top floor 2-bedroom vacation home apartment near Piazza Navona.

-We enjoyed getting to explore the narrow, winding streets around our Airbnb and were close enough to walk nearly everywhere in Rome.
+We enjoyed getting to explore the narrow, winding streets around our vacation home rental and were close enough to walk nearly everywhere in Rome.
 If we weren’t up for walking, it was easy to catch a bus.
-As a bonus, our Airbnb just happened to be around the corner from La Gelateria Frigidarium – one of the best gelato places in Rome!
+As a bonus, our rental apartment just happened to be around the corner from La Gelateria Frigidarium – one of the best gelato places in Rome!

 Should I Use a Baby Carrier or Stroller in Rome?

 It’s a tough decision to bring a baby carrier or stroller to Rome.
 We have written a full post on the decision to bring a stroller vs. baby carrier for traveling parents.
 It’s never a one-size-fits-all situation, so it’s best to know the pros and cons of each.